Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 In many areas, wintertime brings snow and ice.
 Traction is a major concern for most motorists.
 Driving on roads covered in snow and ice is dangerous unto itself, but knowing how to give your vehicle's tires more traction will help you get from one point to another with less stress.
 There are a few options that drivers should know before getting out on roads covered in snow and ice.

 The first thing to consider when trying to achieve more traction on snowy, icy roads is the tire treads.
 It is recommended that during snowy conditions, your tire tread should measure 6/32-inch deep.
 Also, be sure to check the tires' pressure.
 Having the proper tire pressure will help make sure the tire will function properly in any weather.

 Although some all-weather tires can make it through snowy roads, it is a hit-and-miss process that they will actually provide the vehicle with enough traction.
-It is suggested that for areas that are most likely to receive snow that a consumer should invest in snow tires, also known as winter tires.
+It is suggested that for areas that are most likely to receive snow, a consumer should invest in snow tires, also known as winter tires.
 When choosing winter tires, you should always look for a symbol that has a snowflake on the mountain.
 This tells a consumer that the tire meets the tire-industry safety standards.